-- Smaller extent: While the Handbook is a comprehensive set of documentation covering multiple aspects, the course materials should provide a shorter and more focused overview of the key features of DataLad software.
-The course should be self-contained, but may link to the Handbook when further detail or context is needed. - Workshop focused: The course materials should be tuned to presentation during a hands-on workshop (either online or in-person).
-However, they should remain equally useful for self-study.
-The envisioned hands-on course duration was two half-days (four blocks of two hours).
+While the Handbook is meant to be a comprehensive set of documentation covering multiple aspects, the course materials were intended as a more focused overview of the key features of DataLad software; self-contained, but linking to the Handbook for detail or context when needed.
+They introduce DataLad via interdependent examples which help present both usage and purpose of its basic commands.
+While the course focuses on DataLad, software-independent information about good practices in research data management is also included.
+The structure was tuned for presentation during a hands-on workshop (online or in-person) as well as self-study.
+The intended workshop duration was two half-days.
+Making it easy for tutors (also those who were not